russelljjarvis/Spike2Vec.jl/README.md

 pkg"add SpikingNeuralNetworks"
 ```

-## Documentation

-The documentation of this package is not finished yet.
-For now, just check `examples` folder.

 Takes 30 seconds after forced compilation to simulate `20,000` LIF neurons with millions of synapses.

 Supports millions of cells and billions of synapses.